janhohenheim/Hippocrates/README.md

 It focuses (in contrast to other implementations) on

 - Speed - through modern and efficient C++14
-- Clean Code - through constant ongoing refactoring and a deep care for aethetics
+- Clean Code - through constant ongoing refactoring and a deep care for aesthetics
 - Usability - through beeing able to be used without much knowledge of Neural Networks

 ##Foreword